 How to serve Shabu shabu

-What is the difference between Shabu Shabu and SukiyaKI?
+What is the difference between Shabu Shabu and Sukiyaki?

 The similarities may be greater or lesser depending on how the two recipes are prepared.
-It is worth remembering that both recipes have numerous versions from different regions.
+It is worth noting that both recipes have numerous versions from different regions.
 The best way to differentiate the two recipes is that one was entirely made in Japan while the other was adapted from Chinese cuisine.

 The word Nabe literally means pot, so both Sukiyaki and Shabu Shabu fall into the category of foods that are cooked in a pot like Oden, motsunabe, yodofu, yosenabe, chankonabe, and others.